gcuth/QuantumCoach.jl/README.md

 - I'm not responsible if you hurt yourself while following the training program.

 ## Motivation
 I've written a bit about the motivation for this project, and logic of the script, on [my blog](https://zgcuth.me/quantum-run).
 Broadly speaking though, the dumb motivation behind `quantum_coach` is obvious: every time I run, I my life diverges from the other, many worlds.

 I'll never know what it's like to train for a marathon in Universe B, but I feel a connection with that Other Self.
 Thanks to the behaviour of photons, we suffer differently.
 Together.

 It blows my mind that I can achieve this with a few lines of code (in a language I barely understand) and a concrete commitment to following the generated project.
-I use [beeminder](https://www.beeminder.com/) to guarantee I'll run as required, but honestly, I hardly need it.
-Thanks to some deep cognitive bias, the solidarity is enough: every time I drag my feet and think about skipping a workout, I think about all my other world selves.
+I use [beeminder](https://www.beeminder.com/) to increase the chances that I'll run as required, but honestly, I rarely need it.
+Thanks to some deep brokenness / cognitive bias, the solidarity is enough.
+Every time I drag my feet and think about skipping a workout, I think about all my other world selves.
 I pull on my runners so as not to let them down.

 ## Licence
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.